AlexRodis/bayesian-models/docs/source/discussions/models/best.rst

 -------------

-A common problem in statistical inference is deciding if two or more groups are different with respect to some measured quantity of intrest or not.
+A common problem in statistical inference is deciding if two or more groups are different with respect to some measured quantity of intrest.
 Making this inferece is complicated somewhat, by the fact that real data are "contaminated" with some amount of randomness that hinders attempts based on direct differences in the data.
-The *de facto* method and standard for addressing these questions is **ANOVA** (*One Way Analysis Of Variance*) and the **t Test** - more generally **hypothesis testing**.
-These proccedures typically involve expressing a **null hypothesis** (:math:`$H_0$`) which usually declares that there are no differences, and an **alternative hypothesis** (:math:`$H_1$``) which typically states some differences exist.
+The *de facto* standard for addressing these questions is **ANOVA** (*One Way Analysis Of Variance*) and the **t Test** - more generally **hypothesis testing**.
+These proccedures typically involve expressing a **null hypothesis** (:math:`H_0`) which usually declares that there are no differences, and an **alternative hypothesis** (:math:`H_A`) which typically states some differences exist.
 A **test statistic** is then formulated, which is a quantity that determines if the observed data (in terms of their distribution) are sufficiently plausible under the given hypothesis.

-Unfortunatelly, it can be quit difficult to use hypothesis tests correctly.
-There are several subjective choices involved in the proccedure such as the test statistic and the hypothesis.
+Unfortunatelly, it can be quite difficult to use hypothesis tests correctly.
+There are several subjective choices involved in the proceedure such as the test statistic and the hypothesis.
 These are usually abstracted away form the user and a kind of "default" is used, based on habit and tradition rather than justification on the problem at hand.
 Moreover the justification for these proccedures are